 Diabetes resistance and the associated biomarkers are values that show how well-guarded your body is against the risk of developing type 2 diabetes in the long run.
 Again, a combination of diet and physical activity is important to build a good diabetes resistance as bodyweight is one of the key factors that impair your guards against the disease.
 As blood glucose is one of the main biomarkers that influence your diabetes resistance, any physical activity that increases your heart rate and helps you keep up muscle mass will help improve your body’s diabetes resistance.
 So, try a basic circuit training (see examples under blood sugar) inside the house.
 The eating advice of not skipping meals given under blood sugar applies here as well.

 Contributing biomarkers: GlycA, ApoB, ApoA1, ApoB/ApoA1 ratio, total cholesterol, LDL-cholesterol, HDL-cholesterol, triglycerides, VLDL-cholesterol.

-Heart age reflects your cardiovascular health compared to your biological age and its contributing biomarkers help in monitoring your long-term heart health as well as heart disease risk.
+Heart age reflects your cardiovascular health compared to your biological age, and its contributing biomarkers help in monitoring your long-term heart health and heart disease risk.
 Two things that are key to having a healthy heart is dietary fat quality and endurance exercise.
 Easy way to kill those two birds with one stone during this lockdown?
 Go grocery shopping with the right list — 1) pick 3 different fruit and vegetables and go for the ones that require zero to little preparation time such as bananas, apples, grapes, baby carrots, avocados, cherry tomatoes and such; 2) switch to rapeseed or olive oil for cooking and salad dressing; 3) pick wholegrain bread and oats for breakfast 4) for snacking get plain nuts and a bar of dark chocolate.
 Also, to cover the endurance exercise part, cycle or brisk walk to and back from the store.